awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 **Before You Begin**
 Complete the following tasks before you configure Automation with Jenkins\.
 + Complete the [Walkthrough: Simplify AMI patching using Automation, AWS Lambda, and Parameter Store](automation-walk-patch-windows-ami-simplify.md) example\.
-The following example uses the **UpdateMyLatestWindowsAmi** automation document created in that example\.
+The following example uses the **UpdateMyLatestWindowsAmi** runbook created in that example\.
 + Configure IAM roles for Automation\.
-Systems Manager requires an instance profile role and a service role ARN to process Automation workflows\.
+Systems Manager requires an instance profile role and a service role ARN to process automations\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 + After you configure IAM roles for Automation, use the following procedure to create an IAM user account for your Jenkins server\.
-The Automation workflow uses the IAM user account's Access key and Secret key to authenticate the Jenkins server during execution\.
+The automation uses the IAM user account's Access key and Secret key to authenticate the Jenkins server during the automation\.

 **To create a user account for the Jenkins server**